Share

 ℹ️ Native Victron Closed-Loop Communication

-Set the EG4 battery’s DIP switch to Victron protocol and the Cerbo GX receives real-time cell-level BMS data — state of charge, voltage, current, temperature, and fault alerts — directly from each EG4 battery.
-Visible on the Touch 70 touchscreen and accessible anywhere via the free VRM portal.
-No external battery monitor required.
+Set each EG4’s DIP switch to Victron protocol.
+The Cerbo GX receives real-time cell-level BMS data — state of charge, voltage, current, temperature, and fault alerts — directly from the EG4 batteries.
+Visible on the Touch 70 touchscreen and the free VRM remote portal from anywhere in the world.

 QUATTRO48/50002x AC IN